Studies in Additive Number Theory by Circles of Partition: Abstract

 \section{Abstract}

-In this paper we introduce and develop the circle embedding method.
-This method hinges essentially on a Combinatorial structure which we choose to call circles of partition.
-We provide applications in the context of problems relating to deciding on the feasibility of partitioning numbers into certain class of integers.
-In particular, our method allows us to partition any sufficiently large number $n\in\mathbb{N}$ into any set $\mathbb{H}$ with natural density greater than $\frac{1}{2}$.
-This possibility could herald an unprecedented progress on class of problems of similar flavour.
-The paper finishes by giving a partial proof of the binary Goldbach conjecture.
+In this paper, we introduce and develop the circle embedding method.
+This method hinges essentially on a combinatorial-geometric structure which we choose to call circles of partition.
+We provide applications in the context of problems that relates to deciding on the feasibility of partitioning numbers into certain subset of integers.
+In particular, our method allows us to partition any sufficiently large number $n\in\mathbb{N}$ into any set $\mathbb{H}$ with natural density strictly greater than $\frac{1}{2}$.
+This possibility could herald an unprecedented progress on categories of problems of similar flavour.
+The paper finishes by presenting an asymptotic proof of the binary Goldbach and Lemoine conjecture as an application of the developed method.